Private Pilot Privileges And Limitations

 Q: What happens if I violate the limitations?

-A: Violating the limitations of a private pilot certificate can result in serious consequences, including suspension or revocation of your certificate, fines, and potential legal action.
+A: Violating the limitations of a private pilot certificate can result in serious consequences, including suspension or revocation of your certificate, fines, and potential legal action And that's really what it comes down to..

 Q: How often do I need a flight review?